daisy/pipeline-modules/README.md

 CSS inlining is performed on the input documents, while NLP and TTS tasks are always performed on the output documents.
 For instance, in the dtbook-to-epub3 script, CSS is inlined in the DTBook document while NLP and TTS are run on the HTML files.
 This is so because:
-- We don't want to risk losing @ids in the process of converting DTBook to Epub3. @ids are our only links to audio clips.
+- We don't want to risk losing @id's in the process of converting DTBook to Epub3. @id's are our only links to audio clips ;
-- Some new text might be generated during the conversion, e.g. "table of contents"
+- Some new text might have been generated during the conversion, e.g. "table of contents" ;
-- Some text might be moved apart without their surrounding structure, which may include @id
+- Some text might have been moved apart without their surrounding structure, which may include @id's ;
-- Although it would be way simpler to also apply CSS on the output documents, the user is only fully aware of the input document, so it makes sense for him/her to write a stylesheet targeted for the input.
-CSS information is carried by special attributes.
+- Although it would be way simpler to also apply CSS on the output documents, users are only fully aware of the input document, so it makes sense for them to write a stylesheet targeted for the input.
+CSS information is carried by special attributes that hopefully won't be discarded during the conversions.

 At the end, the TTS step returns a list of audio clips such as this one: